ThePerfectLegend/Crypto-Tracker/README.md

 ## Technologies & Funktionality

 - Project uses MVVM Architecture with additional layers between Model and Views.
-API request created in independent network layer of class `NetworkingManager` and using in different DataServices with API requests.
+API request created in independent network layer of class `NetworkingManager` and using in different `DataServices` with API requests.
 - `DataServices` connected with ViewModel by `@Publisher` and `@Subcribers` pattern from `Combine` framework.
 It allows to keep data actual condition.
 To avoid additional request to API download images saves in `fileManager`.
 - User can create own cryptocurrency portfolio by add, edit and delete coins.
 All portfolio data saves in `CoreData`.
 - The app implemented custom and reusable `SearchBar`.
 Filtering data based on search bar text using `Combine`.
 - User can reload the List of coins with updated data from API and sorting it by market position, price, and holdings with animations.
 - In `DetailView` created a custom animated line chart to display historical price data.
 Downloaded data is displaying in grid format with reusable components.
-- Coin description section has animated expand and collapse options.
+Coin description section has animated expand and collapse options.
-- Settings screen using a List with Sections.
 - Launch screen is combined with `UIKit` and `SwiftUI` loading animation.